Skagit River Hydroelectric Project: Tourism

 From 1928 until the start of World War II, City Light offered guided tours of the Skagit Project.
 From Rockport, visitors rode City Light's steam locomotive 23 miles to Newhalem.
 Dormitories were provided, as were meals in The Gorge Inn.
 The next day, visitors boarded another train to Diablo, where they toured the powerhouse and rode an incline lift to the top of the dam.
 Next, they rode a barge or tour boat to Ruby Creek, then returned to Rockport.
 Over 100,000 people visited the Skagit Project by 1941.
 After the war, shortened tours resumed.

-Current tours sponsored by City Light include a boat tour, a walking tour, and a combination walking-and-van tour.
+As of 2025, Seattle City Light provides guided tours of Diablo Lake via boat.
+Self-guided tours of the Newhalem, ladder creek falls, and the Gorge Powerhouse Gallery are available.